cea-hpc/modules/doc/source/module.rst

  reported.
 In case the whole :envvar:`MODULES_TAG_ABBREV` environment variable is set to an empty string, tags are reported but not abbreviated.

- The tag abbreviation definition set in :envvar:`MODULES_TAG_ABBREV` environment variable supersedes the default configuration set in :file:`modulecmd.tcl` script.
+ This environment variable value supersedes the default value set in the :mconfig:`tag_abbrev` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html